 - Reverse Osmosis membrane reduces molecules heavier than water, such as sodium, high levels of lead, dissolved minerals, arsenic, chromium, bacteria, and fluoride

 - Post-carbon filter refines the taste of the water using coconut carbon fibers

 Excessive TDS can be harmful to humans, which is why the EPA generally considers drinking water with a TDS level below 500 parts per million (ppm) safe to drink.
 We have found that water with TDS over 250 ppm often tastes metallic, salty, and even bitter.
 As such we recommend RO filtration for those with TDS levels over 250 ppm and require it for customers who rely on potable well water or whose tap water exceeds TDS levels of 300 ppm.

-All Quench water coolers and ice dispensers can be equipped with reverse osmosis filtration though it is standard on the Quench 810 and the Quench 950.
+All Quench water coolers and ice dispensers can be equipped with reverse osmosis filtration.
 Note that in the case of pressure-fed water coolers (as opposed to gravity-fed units), reverse osmosis filtration requires an additional pump.
-Also note all RO-equipped machines require a drain line.
+Also, note all RO-equipped machines require a drain line.